 - In the winter months, this forest is known for stargazing and is one of the darkest places in Europe.
-Learn more about the constellations at the Dark Sky Observatory in Dalmellington.
+Learn more about the constellations at Clatteringshaws Visitor Centre in Castle Douglas.

 - Walk or cycle along the Red Kite Trail and keep an eye out for majestic red kites swooping above your head as you circle around the peaceful waters of Loch Ken.

 How to get there: Loch Ken in Dumfries & Galloway is approximately 2.5 hours from Edinburgh and 2 hours from Glasgow by car.
 Glentress in the Scottish Borders is about an hour’s drive away from Edinburgh.

 5. Seafaring fun in Inverclyde and Ayrshire & Arran

 So we’ve covered the east coast, but what about the west?

 - Why not discover Inverclyde, an area to the west of Glasgow?
 Start with a trip to the fascinating Newark Castle, a well-preserved castle overlooking the Clyde, with some chilling tales from notorious past residents.

 - A little further along the coast, embrace the joys of outdoor swimming at the Gourock Outdoor Pool.
 In the summer months, glide through the salt water pool which is heated to 29ºC or choose an evening session and enjoy a starlight swim.
 Next stop, Cloch Lighthouse.
 Admire and photograph this unique landmark, which featured in the Gerard Butler film The Vanishing (2018).